-- Trunk routes: - Combination of local services stopping at each stop and stations and express services will be provided. - Express services will operate from the transfer facilities to Hoffman Square and Intermodal facility.
-These services will thus travel directly between the two-point without stopping along the way.
-Services will be clearly indicated in order for passengers to board the appropriate service. - Express services from Rocklands transfer will divert at the M10 towards OR Tambo Drive and travel to Hoffman Square.
-This will decrease journey time and optimise operational speed. - It is envisaged that each second service in the morning will be an express service and can be increased to more express service depending on take-up by commuters.
-The finalisation of service frequency and schedule can only be confirmed once the detailed on-board surveys are complete, community- and other stakeholder engagement processes are complete. - No express services will operate during off-peak periods, only during peak periods of the day.
-The first increment of implementation will be the activation of express services during the highest hour in the peak period and can then extend to other hours of the peak period triggered by passenger demand. - Feeder routes: - Services will comprise of local services that will stop at each stop along the way and integrate at transfer facilities or high capacity bus stops. - Complementary routes: - Along the section of the route where it enters a suburb or operates along rationalised feeder route a local service will be implemented. - Depending on the number of passengers per service, an express service (no stop) can be implemented along sections of the route that coincide with the trunk services. - Service Direction: - Feeders will operate clockwise and counter-clockwise during peak hours to optimise capacity provided at the public transport facilities. - Service Frequency: - The service frequencies required per routes and services are presented in Annexure FF.
+- Express services from Rocklands transfer will divert at the M10 towards OR Tambo and travel to the Hoffman Square.
+This will decrease journey time and optimise operational speed. - It is envisaged that each second service in the morning will be an express service and can increase in order that only one out of three routes will be local services.
+The finalisation for this operation can only be confirmed once the detailed on-board surveys are completed and the community and other stakeholder process are complete. - No express services will operate during off-peak periods, only during peak periods of the day.
+The first increment of implementation will be activation of express services during the highest hour in the peak period and can then extend to other hours of the peak period triggered by passenger demand for the service.